Malignant Narcissism: When Narcissism Takes a Dark Turn

 Team members might feel demoralized, hesitant to share ideas, or too stressed to work effectively.
 Over time, this can lead to high turnover rates, decreased productivity, and a toxic work environment that’s hard to recover from.

-Recognizing and Responding to Malignant Narcissism in the Workplace
+Responding to Malignant Narcissism in the Workplace

 If you suspect you’re dealing with a malignant narcissist at work, it’s important to recognize the situation early.
 Keep detailed records of interactions, especially if you’re dealing with manipulative bosses.

 Document any unreasonable demands, manipulative behavior, or instances of shifting blame.
 This can be crucial if you need to escalate the issue to HR or seek legal advice.
-It’s also important to set boundaries—don’t let their behavior undermine your confidence or work quality.
+It’s also important to set boundaries, don’t let their behavior undermine your confidence or work quality.

 Strategies for Coping and Protecting Yourself